Non-vanishing of central $L$-values of the Gross family of elliptic curve: The first -descent on over

 Note that we have $\CO_{T_\fP}/\fP=\CO_K/\fp=\BZ/2\BZ$, and thus

 Consider the maps

-where the last isomorphism is given by $j_0$ in \eqref{local-iso}.
-From our remark on the Galois action of $G$, we see that the composition of these maps coincides with $\prod_{w\mid v}\kappa_w(A)$.
+where the last isomorphism is given by~$j_0$ in \eqref{local-iso}.
+From our remark on the Galois action of~$G$, we see that the composition of these maps coincides with $\prod_{w\mid v}\kappa_w(A)$.
 It then follows from the definition of the Selmer groups and the isomorphisms \eqref{global-iso} and \eqref{local-iso} that $i$ sends $\Sel_\fP(B/K)$ isomorphically to $\Sel_\fp(A/H)^G$.
-The result now follows from Proposition \ref{30}. \end{proof}
+Noting the descent exact sequence